mnvr/mextn/README.md

-An lil (unpublished) VSCode extension to create a new file in the current workspace.
+An (unpublished) lil VSCode extension to create a new file in the current workspace with a name generated from a template.